By Daisy Luther

 - Feb.
 10: Lake Oroville releases increase.
 Inflow to reservoir declining.
 There is no imminent threat to public safety or the dam.

 - Feb.
 10: As of now DWR is not expecting to use emergency spillway, but clearing debris as a contingency.

 - Feb.
 10: DWR is monitoring conditions around the clock and hopeful that emergency spillway will not be needed.
-As precaution, CAL FIRE crews are clearing debris from the emergency spillway.
-Still no threat to dam or the public.
+As a precaution, CAL FIRE crews are clearing debris from the emergency spillway.
+Still no threat to the dam or the public.